buildweek-prisonerskills/Backend/README.md

 {
     "id": 3,
     "name": "Rikers Island",
-    "availability": "0", // this will need to be dynamic, however many an admin has added.
+    "available_inmates": "0", // this will need to be dynamic, however many an admin has added.
-    "address": "11-11 Hazen Street, East Elmhurst, NY 11370" }
+    "location": "11-11 Hazen Street, East Elmhurst, NY 11370" }
 ```
 ### Add new facility if admin is logged in